scarletquasar/articles/Using .NET (C#) in VSCode just like Visual Studio.md

 ## Initial setup

-If you are using .NET for the first time or perhaps setting up a computer from zero, I recommend you to install .NET 8 or superior, just in order to make the **C# Dev Kit** extension work properly when you first install it.
+If you are using .NET for the first time or perhaps setting up a computer from zero, I recommend you to install .NET 8 or superior, just in order to make the **C# Dev Kit** extension work properly when you first install it (we will discuss more about it in the next section).
 After that, you can have the .NET versions that you want to work on.
 You can check the options to install dotnet [here](https://dotnet.microsoft.com/).
+After setting everything up with your dotnet versions, we can start thinking about the extensions that we can install